adesandr/GliderThrow_Meter/docs/get-started/index.rst

 The "Server" board and the "Client" board(s) use similar software, but slightly different because of this specificity of Wifi configuration.

-The "Server" board integrates a web server, which allows any web browser to connect to the "Server" board and to navigate on the developed HTML pages (so, connection are possible with all the devices equipped with a a web browser like a PC, a Tablet or a Smartphone under Android or IOS).
+The "Server" board integrates a web server, which allows any web browser to connect to the "Server" board and to navigate on the HTML page (so, connection are possible with all the devices equipped with a a web browser like a PC, a Mac, a Tablet or a Smartphone under Windows, Linux, Android or IOS).

 The HTML pages are developed using the Bootstrap framework for the layout and JQuery for the Javascript calls embedded in the pages.

-.. note:: To date, the software development only takes into account one client board.

 Functional requirement
 ======================